Akuli/jou/doc/perf.md

 ```

 The optimizations make the program ignore the code to access the value of a `NULL` pointer.
-Essentially it thinks that the `x = *foo` code will never run, because you aren't supposed to access the value of a NULL pointer.
+Essentially it thinks that the `x = *foo` code will never run,
+because you aren't supposed to access the value of a NULL pointer.
 This code will thus get ignored.

-Sidenote: if you want the program to crash with optimizations on, then you should do so using `abort()` function for example:
+Accessing a `NULL` pointer is an example of **undefined behavior**, or **UB** for short.
+Undefined behavior is generally a Bad Thing: if your code has UB, you should fix it.
+For example, a much better way to crash the program would be using `abort()` function:

 ```python
 import "stdlib/io.jou"